csarron/mdict-analysis/README.rst

     ('A',
      '<span style=\'display:block;color:black;\'>.........')
 ``mdx`` is an objectt having all info from a MDX file. ``items`` is an iterator producing 2-item tuples.
 Of each tuple, the first element is the entry text and the second is the explanation.
+Both are UTF-8 encoded strings.

 Read MDD file and print the first entry::